release-it/release-it/README.md

 [![Action Status](https://github.com/release-it/release-it/workflows/Cross-OS%20Tests/badge.svg)](https://github.com/release-it/release-it/actions)
 [![npm version](https://badge.fury.io/js/release-it.svg)](https://www.npmjs.com/package/release-it)

-## Announcement

-The latest major version is v15, supporting Node.js 14 and up (as Node.js v12 is EOL).
-Use release-it v14 for environments running Node.js v10 and v12.
-Also see [CHANGELOG.md](./CHANGELOG.md).

-## Links

-- See [CHANGELOG.md](./CHANGELOG.md) for major/breaking updates, and
-  [releases](https://github.com/release-it/release-it/releases) for a detailed version history.
-- To **contribute**, please read [CONTRIBUTING.md](./.github/CONTRIBUTING.md) first.
-- Please [open an issue](https://github.com/release-it/release-it/issues/new) if anything is missing or unclear in this documentation.

 ## Installation

 Although release-it is a **generic** release tool, most projects use it for projects with npm packages.
 The recommended